Almost every new business idea eventually gets to the important question related to S corp VS LLC:

 When it’s about deciding whether you should choose an LLC or S Corp, it’s worth knowing that an LLC and S Corp both offer limited liability protection to the owners.
 This means that you won’t be responsible for the business debts or lawsuits in most cases.

 Furthermore, the taxation structure of both are the same in that they are both considered pass-through entities.
-Basically, you won’t pay income taxes at the business level but the personal level instead.
+Basically, you won’t pay income taxes at the business level but at the personal level instead.

 While you are confused whether to choose LLC or S Corp, you should be aware of the fact that both an S Corporation and LLC are considered separate legal entities and are created by a state filing.